-All can be said of him is that he's harmless but there's little place in the active life for a timid good man.
-And Roosevelt was clear that the life of a good citizen was an active life the man who saved from doing evil by his weakness and timidity is likewise impotent and virtue and in doing good secondly he must also have those qualities which direct his efficiency into channels for the public good.
-Man's efficiency must be guided and regulated by moral sense.
-The success of the republic is incumbent upon the "Man in the arena" who makes every effort fulfil his duties despite repeated failures and obstacles.
-In the present times as well we need that Man in the arena be it, world of business, political arena, sports arena, public speaking etc.

-Roosevelt uses ethos as a rhetorical device when he quoted - "It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
+Talking about fearlessness in average good citizen, Roosevelt explains, "all can be said of him is that even if he is harmless, there's little place in the public life for a timid good man."
+Roosevelt made it clear that the life of a good citizen is worthless in a republic unless he is willing to overcome his weakness and timidity.
+Besides being morally sound, a good citizen must also possess qualities which help direct his efficiency towards doing public good.
+In other words, man's efficiency must be guided and regulated by moral sense.
+The success of the republic is incumbent upon the "man in the arena" who makes every effort to fulfil his duties despite repeated failures and obstacles.
+In the present times as well, we need that 'man in the arena' be it in the world of business, political arena, sports arena etc. Roosevelt uses ethos as a rhetorical device when he quoted - "It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena whose face is marred by dust and sweat and blood".
 These lines immortalized "Man in the Arena" as an average citizen taking on daunting challenges without getting bogged down by frequent failures or losses.
 This is an excellent example of ethos where Roosevelt underlines how a good citizen should be.
 "A cynical habit of thought and speech, a readiness to criticize work which the critic himself never tries to perform, an intellectual aloofness which will not accept contact with life's realities - all these are marks of weakness."